thacheshirecat/Game-Corner/README.md

 Alex Bunnell

 Program Name:
-Word Counter
+Game Corner

 Setup Instructions:

-    1. Clone the repository from https://github.com/thacheshirecat/WordCounterMVC
+    1. Clone the repository from https://github.com/thacheshirecat/Game-Corner
-    2. navigate to the WordCounterMVC.Solution/WordCounter folder in the terminal
+    2. navigate to the GameCornerMVC.Solution/GameCorner folder in the terminal
-    3. Run dotnet run and navigate to LocalHost:5000 in your browser
+    3. Execute dotnet run and navigate to LocalHost:5000 in your browser

 Description:
-This program was designed using C# and tested with MSTest.
-The program allows the user to enter one word, followed by a string of words and the program will evaluate how many times the first word is used in the second string.
+This program was designed using C# using MVC and tested with MSTest.
+The program contains some 'games' for the user to 'play'

 Copyright and License Information:
 This code utilizes an MIT license